 Note: UM, LM and H stand for upper-middle, lower-middle- and high-income countries, respectively.

 This analysis showed some notable support for the PHH.
-Across the seven years, 85% of the 12 countries with the largest positive balances were classed as middle-income.
+Seven of the ten countries with the largest positive balances were classed as middle-income.
 For instance, China was ranked one in terms of having a positive CO2 footprint or balance, implying continuing status as a pollution haven (Lopez et al., 2018; Zheng and Shi, 2017).
-India had the second largest positive CO2 balance or footprint for three of those years and was placed third in the other four years.
-There were only four high-income countries ever listed amongst those with the highest positive balances, Russia which was only classified a high-income for three years (2012-14) and South Korea which appeared in top 12 for six years (2010-15).
-The status of the latter perhaps reflective of the legacy of five-year plans (Amsden, 1992), which often had a pronounced emphasis on carbon intensive industry.
-The other two cases concerned one appeared each by Saudi Arabia and UAE, two substantive oil exporters.
-When calculation was extended to the 20 countries with the highest positive balances, 31% were classified as high-income, however once substantive oil exporters were removed, only 22 (16%) instances of high-income states remained in the sample.

-Perhaps of more importance was the fact that this list comprised middle rather than low-income countries, suggesting a modification of H3 and the PHH.
-Only two low-income countries – North Korea (2010) and Ethiopia (2015) were listed amongst those with the highest 20 positive carbon balances.
+India had the second largest positive carbon CO2 balance or footprint.
+Furthermore, two of three high-income countries on this list were substantial oil exporters, thus having a carbon balance primarily reflective of the extraction of raw materials rather than trade in manufactured goods.
+This list also comprised middle rather than low-income countries, suggesting a modification of H3 and the PHH.
 The least developed poorest societies remaining primarily agricultural, and the PHH being pronounced in relation to middle income countries.
+Meanwhile, the ten countries with the largest negative CO2 balances or footprints were classified as high-income.
+Noticeably, the USA and Japan possessed the largest negative carbon CO2 footprints or balances, implying a substantive effort to relocate their dirty production to less prosperous countries, perhaps reflecting differences in the stringency of environmental regulations.

+To strengthen the robustness of our methodology we then expanded the timeframe to 2010-16 and considered the top 20 countries in each category. data (see the supplement).
+This analysis showed some notable support for the PHH.
+Across the seven years, 85% of the 12 countries with the largest positive balances were classed as middle-income.
+For instance, China was ranked first, in terms of having a positive CO2 footprint or balance, in each year, implying continuing status as a pollution haven.
+Similarly, India had the second largest positive CO2 balance or footprint for three of those years and was placed third in the other four years.
+There were only four high-income countries ever listed amongst those with the 12 highest positive balances, Only Russia, which was classified a high-income for three years (2012-14), and South Korea, which was in top 12 for six years (2010-15), appeared more than once.
+Furthermore, South Korea might be considered a distinctive case given the immediate legacy of five-year plans (Amsden, 1992), which often had a pronounced emphasis on carbon intensive industry.
+The other two cases concerned one appearance each by Saudi Arabia and UAE, two substantive oil exporters.
+When the calculation was extended to the 20 countries with the highest positive balances, 31% were classified as high-income, however once substantive oil exporters were removed, only 22 (16%) instances of high-income states remained in the sample.

-The PHH analysis thus implies that, the innovation effects identified through the panel data analysis appear to reflect the influence of the middle-income economies, particularly China and India.
+Perhaps of more importance was the fact that again this list comprised middle rather than low-income countries.
+Only two low-income countries – North Korea (2010) and Ethiopia (2015) - were listed amongst those with the highest 20 positive carbon balances.
+Our wider sample also implying that the innovation effects identified through the panel data analysis appeared to reflect the influence of the middle-income economies, particularly China and India.

 Meanwhile, in each year the nine counties with the largest negative CO2 balance were classified as high-income, the USA possessing the largest negative balance across each year.
-When the sample was extended to the 20 counties with the largest negative balances, the percentage of instances of high-income counties was 86%, furthermore the remaining 15% was reflected appeared by just three middle-income counties – Brazil, Turkey and Guyana.
+When the sample was extended to the 20 counties with the largest negative balances, the percentage of instances of high-income counties was 86%, furthermore the remaining 14% reflected appearances by just three middle-income counties – Brazil, Turkey and Guyana.
+Again, the wider sample confirming our previous findings.

-Overall, these results were consistent with interpretations of innovation effects on CO2 emissions shaped through relocation of dirty industries from high- income countries to low or primarily middle-income countries.
-Effects that implied some decoupling of innovation from green agendas and the reduction of carbon emissions.